You know, most liberals, it just takes 30 seconds and they descend into the hatred and the name-calling and so forth.

 They happen to think they're the most informed.

-They have like they speak for everybody.
+They happen to think they speak for everybody.

 They happen to think everybody's just like them.

-They're the ones when a limit on somebody's freedom comes along, don't care.
+They're the ones, when a limit on somebody's freedom comes along, don't care.

 They'll sit around and let legislation be passed saying homeowners can't smoke outside their homes.